KSUDS/personal_project_tmplt/README.md

 ## Github pages

 It would help if you took the time to publish your repo for easier viewing of the files.
 Please follow the directions at [Github pages](https://pages.github.com/) to build your pages footprint on the internet.

+## Questions

+### Is the expectation of our personal projects similar to that of the class projects we are completing?

+Yes & No. Here are a few points to highlight the comparison

+1. Three different data sets is the main criteria.
+Hopefully different challenges to your skills and the data can be in the same area for all three if you desire.
+2. You can choose the language.
+Please choose based on where you want employment.
+3. We don't get much into the story telling with our class projects.
+But, I would hope you tell a story that includes some graphs and analysis.
+4. Think of these as sales pitches for future employment.
+Your personal projects should be in your own Github space.